Low-Dose CT Lung Cancer Screening

 A PET/CT (Positron emission tomography) is a non-invasive exam that uses small amounts of radioactive materials called radiotracers to reveal how internal organs are functioning.
 The scan takes about 60 minutes and images are captured via CT as your body processes the radioactive material.
 This offers great insight into the root of the disease process or the source of symptoms.

-What to Expect During Your Low-Dose CT Lung Screening Appointment
+What to Expect During Your Low-Dose CT Lung Cancer Screening Appointment

-Your low-dose CT lung screening is quick, simple, and designed for comfort.
-You’ll lie on a cushioned table that slides into the CT scanner—an open, donut-shaped machine rather than a closed tunnel.
+Your low-dose CT lung cancer screening is quick, simple, and designed for comfort.
+You’ll lie on a cushioned table that slides into a wide CT scanner.
 You’ll be asked to hold your breath for just a few seconds while the images are taken, and the actual scan lasts less than 60 seconds.
 There’s no fasting or special preparation required, and a technologist will monitor you and communicate with you throughout the exam

 • Quick scan: Less than 60 seconds of actual imaging